By Dr. Rita Khanna

 The Spiritual Aspect of Yoga

 The meaning of spirituality, in Yoga, is defined as experiencing the spirit, the energy, the driving force, the motivation behind every action, and experience in life.
 Some people are aware of it, and some are not; but there is a driving force behind our every thought, feeling, attitude, and action, and it is becoming aware of that which is termed as the spiritual aspect of Yoga.
+The exact meaning of Yoga is deep, when we consider the aspects of Yogic philosophy and methods.

 There are times when we become highly active.
 There are times when we become highly sensitive, passive or dynamic.
 Dynamism, vitality, and energy are a definite force, known as “Prana.”
 The fluctuations in our mood, in our experiences, represent low forms of energy that govern and direct the whole of our life.